grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Gregory flipped some switches and another frequency of vibration was added to the regular background hum from the motors.

-Percy lit a cigarillo from the rapidly depleting pack in her pocket and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment, ruminating on the gauges.
+Percy lit a cigarillo from the rapidly depleting pack in her pocket and smoked it down, letting her mind sink into the ever-present machine-hum that swamped her environment, ruminating on the gauges.
 "How's she handling, generally?"

 "The boat just doesn't seem fucking normal, Cap.
 It doesn't respond how I want it to," said Bastian.